himanshubansalfueled/Himanshu.github.io/README.md

 To test placing food orders from different locations and restaurants, we had to spoof our location and ensure the functionality is working as intended.

 ## Location spoofing on chrome browser
-Location can be spoofed on chrome browser using developer tools.
+Location can be spoofed on chrome browser using developer tools.</br>
 Steps to change location:
 1. Open the website where the location is to be spoofed.
 2. Press command+option+J to open Developer tool or Right click and click on Inspect to open Developer tool.